 Testing the acidity levels can be done at home.
 You can purchase a soil test kit online or at the garden store.
 There are also professional services available to help if home testing is not possible.

-pH levels range from 0-14, with 5.5 and 7.0 being the optimal range for most plants .
+pH levels range from 0 to 14, with 5.5 and 7.0 being the optimal range for most plants .

 See Also: 50 Plants for Alkaline Soil.